elijahc/cugammadex/docs/r/chco.md

 You may find yourself being more closely supervised at CHC than other rotations, especially when you are new here.
 Do not take this personally.
 As we get to know you that will typically change.

 We realize that taking care of very ill and traumatically injured children can be emotionally challenging.
 Please let us know if this is an issue so we can address it sooner rather than later.
 Good resources are Drs.
-Bielsky, or Janosy and Jo Vogeli.
+Bielsky or Janosy, the CHCO Fellows, and the chiefs.

 Spine fusions, acetabular osteotomy cases, VPS, ERAS, and transplant cases are complex and highly protocol driven.
 Please ensure you obtain a copy of the protocol from sharepoint (clinical section), discuss the case with your attending, and give yourself adequate time to set up.
 Always look to see if a protocol exists for major cases (or ask attending during pre-op discussion if one exists).